Nano-19/OrangeFramework/README.md

     3. Cucumber for java
     4. Cucumber for Junit

-2. Now you can use this framework in local with (BaseDriverLocal class) or you can use with selenium hub with SeleniumHub class.
+2. You can use this framework in local with (BaseDriverLocal class) or.
+3. You can use with selenium hub with SeleniumHub class.

 ---